-Purging and sampling of ground-water monitoring wells will be accomplished using dedicated bladder-type pumps, non-dedicated electrical submersible or peristaltic pumps, or similar equipment.
+Purging and sampling of ground-water monitoring wells will be accomplished using dedicated bladder-type pumps, non-dedicated electrical submersible or peristaltic pumps, balers, or similar equipment.
 Field measurements of static water level, pH, specific conductance, temperature, dissolved oxygen, and turbidity will be recorded during purging and sampling activities.

 In cases where ground-water recharge into a monitoring well is rapid, ground-water samples will be collected immediately after completion of purging.
 However, in cases where recharge is slow, ground-water samples will be collected as soon as sufficient ground water is present in the well.
 If the volume of ground-water sample collected from a slow recharge well is not sufficient to perform both field parameter and chemical analyses, the entire volume of the sample will be used for chemical analysis and field parameter measurements will not be conducted.
-Except for the initial sampling of new wells, all ground-water samples collected for analysis of metal and radiological parameters will be collected as filtered samples.
+All ground-water samples collected for analysis of metal, radiological, and water quality (new wells only) parameters will be collected as unfiltered, unless the turbidity is 50 NTU or greater, in which case both filtered and unfiltered samples may be collected.